Welcome To The McCaddon Buick GMC Finance Center

 - If your vehicle is stolen or declared a total loss, Guaranteed Asset Protection (GAP) insurance covers any outstanding balance on your vehicle financing - including your insurance deductible.

-- Provides peace of mind: you are financially protected in the event your vehicle is stolen or declared a total loss.
+- Provides peace of mind that you are financially protected in the event your vehicle is stolen or declared a total loss.
 It pays both your insurance deductible and any amount outstanding on your vehicle financing.
 Ensures a total loss of your vehicle does not become a financial catastrophe.

 - Enables you to afford a replacement vehicle in the event your vehicle is totaled.
 Covers the term of your vehicle financing and can be canceled early for a partial refund if you decide it is no longer needed.